velora369/INTEGRAPOCUS/replit.md

 ## System Architecture

 ### Frontend
 The frontend is built with **React 18** and **TypeScript**, using **Vite** for tooling. **Wouter** handles client-side routing.
 The UI is constructed using **Radix UI** primitives and **shadcn/ui** components, styled with **Tailwind CSS** using custom design tokens and `class-variance-authority` for variant management.
-The design emphasizes a dark theme with blue/violet accents, gradient backgrounds with grain texture overlays, and a dual-font typography system using NeueMontreal-Bold for titles and NeueMontreal-Light for body text.
+The design emphasizes a dark theme with blue/violet accents, gradient backgrounds with grain texture overlays, and a dual-font typography system using Bodoni Moda for headlines and NeueMontreal-Medium (previously Light) for body text and subheadlines.
 It features a modular component architecture (Header, Hero, Audience, Outcomes, Professors, Pricing, FAQ, Contact, Footer) and is fully responsive with a mobile-first approach.
 JSON-LD schema markup is included for SEO.

 ### Backend
 A minimal **Express.js** server is used primarily for serving static files in production.
 While **Drizzle ORM** is configured for PostgreSQL with a basic users table and Zod for schema validation, these are currently unused for this static landing page but prepared for future expansion.
 In-memory storage is implemented as a placeholder.